nw2hd/manager-io/README.md

 [Sign Up](https://www.manager.io/cloud-edition "Sign Up")

 **Server Edition** is installed on your server.
+[Here is official Server Edition](https://www.manager.io/server-edition) and <a href="https://www2.manager.io/server/installation/"> Installation Guide</a>

 Manager.io businesses are compatible across all editions and all operating systems.
 This means you can transfer your data between different editions and different operating systems with ease.

+# Docker Edition

+There is no official docker version currently.

+Install with your own risk.

+docker and env file is valid for [aapanel](https://www.aapanel.com) docker installation.

+**For portainer and docker installation, you need to adjust docker and env files for your own needs.**

+# Update Policy
+There is no update.